New matrices for the spectral theory of mixed graphs, part I: Mixed components of a mixed graph

 \begin{defn} \normalfont Let $G$ be a mixed graph.
 A submixed graph $G'$ of $G$ is said to be a \textit{mixed component} of $G$ if it satisfies one of the following three conditions. \begin{enumerate}[(i)] \item $G'$ is a component of $G_u$, and each vertex of $G'$ has out-degree zero in $G$. \item $G'$ is a component of $G_u$, and each vertex of $G'$ has in-degree zero in $G$. \item $G'$ is a maximal special submixed graph of $G$. \end{enumerate} \end{defn}

 We call a mixed component satisfying the conditions (i), (ii) and (iii) mentioned above as a \textit{mixed component of Type~I, Type~II} and \textit{Type~III}, respectively.

 \begin{example}\normalfont Consider the mixed graph $G$ shown in Figure~\ref{ASMfig}.
-The mixed graphs $G_1,G_2,\ldots,G_6$ shown in the same figure are some special submixed graphs of $G$.
-Among these, the mixed graphs $G_2$, $G_4$, $G_5$ and $G_6$ are the mixed components of $G$.
+The mixed graphs $G_1,G_2,G_3,$ and $G_4$ shown in the same figure are some special submixed graphs of $G$.
+The mixed graphs $G_2$, $G_4$, $G_5$ and $G_6$ are the mixed components of $G$.
+Since $G_1$ and $G_3$ are submixed graphs of $G_2$, they are not maximal special submixed graphs of $G$.
+So, they are not mixed components of $G$.
+Furthermore, $G_5$ and $G_6$ are not special submixed graphs of $G$, since they have no arcs.

 \end{example}